September 11: Today in Royal History

 September 11, 1947 – Death of Alice Keppel, mistress of King Edward VII of the United Kingdom, in Bellosguardo, Italy; buried at the Cimitero Evangelico agli Allori in Florence, Italy

-Alice Keppel was the mistress of King Edward VII from 1898 until his death in 1910.
+Alice Keppel was the mistress of King Edward VII from 1898 until he died in 1910.
 Through her daughter Sonia, she is the great-grandmother of Camilla, Duchess of Cornwall.
 Throughout Edward VII’s reign, Alice remained one of his closest and most valued companions and advisors and maintained the utmost level of discretion and privacy.
 Alice even gained the favor – albeit minimally – of Alexandra, the Princess of Wales who had long ago accepted her husband’s indiscretions and appreciated Alice’s discretion.
 When her husband was on his deathbed, Alexandra sent for Alice Keppel and arranged for her to see the king during one of his periods of consciousness.

 Unofficial Royalty: Alice Keppel, mistress of King Edward VII of the United Kingdom